 Security Environment Abstraction Layer:

 This layer implements various security capabilities such as key derivation, data encryption/decryption, signature generation/verification, security credential read/write from/to the Secure Environments, and so on.
-The security functions in the Security Functions Layer invoke these functions in order to do the operations related to the Secure Environments.
+The security functions in the Security Functions Layer invoke these functions in order to protect the operations in the Secure Environments.
 In addition this layer also provides physical access to the Secure Environments.
 Implementation of this is out of scope of the present document.
-This layer is not specified in the present release but is expected to be considered in future releases.
+This layer is specified in TS-0016 [67].

 Secure Environment layer: